penuuugreat/housing-price-predictor/README.md

 ## 📸 Preview

-> A sleek dark-themed React interface where users adjust sliders for income, rooms, and occupancy to get an instant house price prediction powered by a containerized ML API
+> A sleek dark-themed React interface styled as a "Rental Oracle" — users select a Kenyan county and adjust a monthly income slider to instantly receive a predicted monthly rent, with tier labeling (Low Cost, Mid Range, Premium, Luxury) powered by a containerized ML API.

 ---